kylew239/Botrista-Coffee-Maker/README.md

 - pot: handles action for picking up, pouring, and placing the coffee pot
 - pouring: offers the pour action, which is used by the kettle to create spiral motions
 - run_botrista: the main node which offers the make_coffee action
+### moveit_wrapper package
+- grasp_planner: handles planning and execution of grasp actions
+- moveitapi: a wrapper class for sending moveit commands to a robot like the Franka

 ## Launchfiles:
 - botrista.launch.py: the main launchfile to launch botrista.
 It launches all the nodes listed above except camera_localizer, as well as running the two launch files below.
 Once launched, the robot is ready to execture the make_coffee action once it detects a cup.